SebastianClaesson/sebastianclaesson.github.io/_posts/2022-10-04-AzureDevOpsExtension-Linux.md

   ]
 }
 ```
+I have noticed in my tests that if you revoke or let the PAT Token expire, the agent will still be able to communicate and issue a new JWT to report back to Azure DevOps.
+There's uncertainty on exactly how this works, and is probably maintained by Microsoft.
+I will however, try and do some more digging into this.

 > The protected settings part of the settings file is encrypted, the VMSS instance has a computer certificate installed to decrypt the value.
 During the extension installation the protected settings on disk will be wiped after read.
 This can be intercepted in various ways, if you are interested to read the settings file.
 Part of the protected settings contains a JWT for the agent to authenticate to the Azure DevOps instance to call home.
 {: .prompt-info }

-However as the Azure DevOps agent also needs to install tools that might not exist on the machine, we will have to set the APT proxy as well.
+As the Azure DevOps agent also needs to install tools that might not exist on the machine, we will have to set the APT proxy as well.

 There's different ways of setting the apt proxy, however to keep it simple I have chosen to create the apt.conf file at /etc/apt with the content:
 ``` text